All Episodes

 The productivity, the economic growth, the longevity, the health advances that were all a product of air conditioning.

-The technological advancement air conditioning is or was people today who've never lived without it cannot imagine what life without it was.
+It's unfathomable the technological advancement air conditioning is or was because people today who've never lived without it cannot imagine what life without it was.

 Go back a little further to when there was no real refrigeration.

-It's just clowns wanting to roll it back, get rid of it, and blame it.
+And I look at these clowns wanting to roll it back, get rid of it and blame it.

-If you want to reduce energy use, if you if you are a dunderhead that thinks your thermostat is largely to blame for global warming or climate change or whatever current nomenclature they attach, or this so-called issue.
+If you want to reduce energy use, if you are a dunderhead that thinks your thermostat is largely to blame for global warming or climate change or whatever current nomenclature they attach for this so-called issue.

 But if you think you are one who needs to cut back on energy in order to save the planet, you know where you'd better cut back.